 Current Proposed Amendment/Addition Reporting Requirement: Chief to report to Reporting Requirement: Chair to review the Board annually. policy annually and report to Board Chief to report to Board quarterly and as needed with respect to urgent matters Occupational Health and Safety Act, R.S.O.
+Occupational Health and Safety Act, R.S.O.
 1990, c O.1, ss.25 (2)(j)(k), 32.
 1990, c O.1, ss.
 25 (2)(j)-(k), 32.0.1-32.0.7.
 The Chief of Police will review annually the The Chair will review annually the Occupational Health and Safety policy as Occupational Health and Safety policy as required by the Occupational Health and required by the Occupational Health and Safety Safety Act.
 Any recommended amendments Act.
 Any recommended amendments are to be are to be reported to the Board for approval as reported to the Board for approval. soon as it is practicable thereafter.
-Deleted - This requirement is captured in point policy in relation to workplace harassmen number 8 in the policy. issues.
-82-1-1 # Workshop of the second in "Workplace violence and harassment is serious conduct that may constitute a violation of Canada's Criminal Code or the Ontario Human Rights Code" Human Rights Code and/or the Human Rights Code Occupational Health and Safety Act" NewThe Chief of Police will post at a conspicuous location in the workplace a copy of the Occupational Health and Safety policy.
-7.3 New The Chief of Police will provide quarterly Occupational Health and Safety reports to the Board (Minute No. C9/05 refers).
+Delet d.
+This result is contrard in point policy in relation to workplace harassment Deleted - This requirement is captured in point issues. number a in the poncy.
+135165. " Workplace violence and harassment is "Workplace violence and harassment is serious conduct that may constitute a violation of Canada's Criminal Code or the Ontario of Canada's Criminal Code, the Ontario Human Rights Code " Human Rights Code and/or the Occupational Health and Safety Act " NewThe Chief of Police will post at a conspicuous location in the workplace a copy of the Occupational Health and Safety policy.
+New The Chief of Police will provide quarterly Occupational Health and Safety reports to the Board (Minute No. C9/05 refers).
 New It is recognized that from time to time, occupational health and safety matters may arise that must be brought to the Board's attention on an urgent basis.
-The Chief of
+The Chief of and the set of the second of the childt of and a set of the set o

-, , Police will report such matters to the Board in a timely tashion (Minute No. C9/05 refers).
+Police will report such matters to the Board in a timely tashion (Minute No. C9/05 refers).